September 29, 2016

 - Leave enough time to present your own contribution clearly.
 This almost never will require all of the allotted time.

-- Put your material in a context that the audience can relate to.
-It's a good idea to aim your presentation to an audience of colleagues who are not familiar with your research area.
-Your objective is to communicate an appreciation of the importance of your work, not just to lay the results out.
+- Put your material in a context the audience can relate to.
+It’s a good idea to aim your presentation at an audience of colleagues who are not familiar with your research area.
+Your objective is to communicate an appreciation of the importance of your work.

 - Give references and a way to contact you so those interested in the theoretical details can follow up.